DomVinyard/auth0-react-node-ts/README.md

 ## Common Issues

 ### Can I use this in my other projects
 Keep in mind this is just the simplest example of a token being consumed by an API.
-There is no database, we are not storing our users or dealing with permissions.
+There is no sign up, no database, we are not storing our users or dealing with permissions.
 For a more complete solution check the [Official Auth0 React Workshop repo](https://github.com/jamesqquick/auth0-react-workshop).

 ### I want the user to stay logged in when they refresh the page
 Refer to the [Auth0 docs section on Sessions](https://auth0.com/docs/sessions).